Toemsel/dji-wifi-tools/README.md

 3. `dotnet run --project Dji.Ui`

 Project configurations for Visual Studio 2019 and Visual Studio Code are included.

+# Release Instructions

+For the most easy setup download the latest release and execute `dotnet Dji.UI.dll`.

 # Usage Instructions